josemanuelmejia/Obsidian/03 writing/Writting sample.md

 Argument: Anti-mining struggles have an anti-systemic effect on the TCC's circuit of extended capital accumulation because they block the expansion of the mining extractive frontier, and obstruct the production and circulation of mining commodities.
 1) by resisting the expansion of the extractive mining frontier, anti-mining struggles challenge the  urgent TCC's necessity to initiate another systemic cycle of accumulation.
 2) by obstructing the production and circulation of mining commodities, the capital accumulation circuit of the TCC can't accomplish the conversion of their productive capital into augmented money-capital.
-If the mineral commodities weren't selled in the market the TCC's capital can't return incremented.
+If the mineral commodities weren't sold in the market the TCC's capital can't return incremented.